jrjml/jrjml.github.io/patrons/new-patron-policy-doc.md

 4. Threaten to call the police on a patron
 5. Announce to have called the police
 6. Call the police for any reason other than absolutely requiring law enforcement intervention.

-### Definitions

-1. Patron

-2. The Library

-3. Children

-4. Adults

-5. The Director

 [Top][5.3]